Criminal Justice Reform

 The Fair Fight has started a guide that can be collectively shared with the general public to start chipping away at the many working parts of the dysfunctional and violent broken system of justice.
 This guide is by no means complete and it will continue to be a work in progress as we add to it.
 Below are some major topics that we will begin to distill that outline the dysfunctional parts of our criminal justice system that need immediate attention.

-Recent years have shined a spotlight on one of America’s ugliest truths: racism has existed for a very long time in law enforcement and within our government systems, and the fallout has come in the form of countless deaths, injuries, trauma, and injustices aimed at black and brown Americans.
-From racial profiling, to excessive use of force and corruption, this has made their communities more dangerous than ever and has created less trust between the community and law enforcement.
+Recent years have shined a spotlight on one of America’s ugliest truths: the systemic racism that infects America’s history also infects law enforcement, and the fallout has come in the form of countless deaths, injuries, trauma, and injustices aimed at Black and Brown communities.
+From racial profiling, to excessive use of force and corruption, this has made our communities more dangerous than ever and has created less trust between the community and law enforcement.

-This year, more than 800 Americans will die in a prison system where nearly 2/3 of inmates have not even been convicted of a crime.
+Sheriffs control almost every jail in the United States.
+Jails are designed to hold people pretrial, i.e., people merely accused of a crime and not convicted.
+This year, more than 800 Americans will die in sheriff’s jails where nearly 2/3 of people have not even been convicted of a crime.
 At the forefront of these racist policies are our nation’s sheriffs.
 The system has rewarded them for fueling mass incarceration and deportation.
 It has encouraged them to over-police communities of color.
-And it has funded them through a prison system that emphasizes expansion rather than rehabilitation.
+And it has funded them through a jail system that punishes even though the vast majority of those detained are supposed to be innocent until proven guilty.

-Just as the criminal justice system has turned a blind eye to police brutality, it has also allowed prison guards to amass power to be used with reckless abandon.
-From emotional and physical abuse of inmates to the torture and trauma of solitary confinement, the sheer amount of unchecked power remains invisible by the curtain of systemic corruption.
+Just as many politicians and police unions have turned a blind eye to police brutality, these same forces have allowed prison and jails, and the guards who run them, to incarcerate people in horrific and deadly conditions, overseen by guards with virtually unchecked power.
+From emotional and physical abuse of people in jail and prison to the torture and trauma of solitary confinement, the sheer amount of unchecked power remains invisible due to a lack of independent oversight and accountability.

 Systemic/Institutional Racism Reform

 In a perfect legal system, the color of your skin would have no bearing on your ability to navigate the halls of justice.
-But it’s becoming increasingly clear that in the American criminal justice system, race matters.
-The amount of melanin in your skin can make you more likely to be profiled by police and imprisoned, can influence the amount of your bail, and can determine whether you will be sentenced to death for your crimes.
+But it’s becoming increasingly clear that in the American system, race matters.
+The amount of melanin in your skin can make you more likely to be profiled by police and detained pretrial, can influence the amount of your bail, and can determine whether you will be sentenced to prison for longer sentences and even death for your crimes.

 The problem lies in how invisible all of this has become to most white people.
 By definition, institutionalized racism is ingrained in everyday life.
 For most people, this is just how it’s always been.
 And so, obscured from view, the machine rolls on.
 Under its wheels, marginalized people and their communities are ground down and torn apart.
 We say all men and women are created equal, then we turn a blind eye to the overwhelming inequality that defines us.
 The Fair Fight Initiative exists to open those eyes and direct them toward the corruption all around us.
 We can no longer afford to look away while our children suffer and die.